minhsangdotcom/Clean-Architecture_The-Template/README.md

 - [11.
 Credits](#11-credits)
 - [12.
 Licence](#12-licence)

-# 2. .NET Core Clean Architecture The Template Introduction
+# 2. Introduction

-This template is designed for backend developer working with ASP.NET Core.
-It provides you an efficient way to build enterprise applications effortlessly by leveraging advantages of clean architecture structre and .NET Core framework.
+Clean Architecture template is designed for backend developer working with ASP.NET Core.
+It provides you an efficient way to build enterprise applications effortlessly by leveraging advantages of clean architecture structure and .NET Core framework.

 With this template, everything is already set up :smiley:.